 The selection of a motor for a hydraulic application can be complicated.
-The following technical article breaks down the process discussing fundamental selection factors.
+Learn about the essential motor selection criteria in the following guide that breaks down the process of discussing fundamental selection factors.

 The ideal in hydraulic system design is to match overall efficiencies to the application performance expectation.
 This requires the designer to first match the motor, then the pump to a specific system performance expectation.
 Whether the requirement is to do something within a specific time frame, or in handling a given amount of load, the design of the entire system will change depending on the motor selected.

-Each motor type—gear, vane, in-line piston, bent-axis piston and radial piston—has a specific performance profile.
+There are different types of hydraulic motors and each motor type - gear, vane, in-line piston, bent-axis piston and radial piston motor - has a specific performance profile.
 So, knowing the application performance requirement and which motor type best meets the objective is the first step.
 Then it’s necessary to evaluate the design advantages of your motor options along with the degree of complexity you want for the overall system.

 In the end, it all goes back to the application’s performance expectations.
 Some have severe duty cycles, while others do not.
 If, for example, you consider running a low-efficiency, lighter-duty motor into a higher-duty cycle application, the life of the motor will be less than the life of a higher-duty cycle motor that is designed to operate in those types of environments.
 It is important to understand what operating pressures and flows are required for the motor selected to achieve the application performance expectations.